christsven/H.E.A.T/ruleset/H.E.A.T.md

 ![Attack vectors](./ressources/pngs/../helicopters-sides-diagram.excalidraw.png)

-- Machine guns and autocannons are treated just like any other weapon, they fire from their barrel in their respective ark at targets.
+- **Machine guns** and **autocannons** are treated just like any other weapon, they fire from their barrel in their respective ark at targets.

-- Missiles are fired the same way, though they are single use and do not necessarily need to be HE or AT, as other variants such as smoke rockets exist in some militaries.
+- **Missiles** are fired the same way, though they are single use and do not necessarily need to be HE or AT, as other variants such as smoke rockets exist in some militaries.

-- Rocket pods are not single use and fire 2 shots per salvo, but they have a spread of 2D3 in a random direction around the target.
+- **Rocket pods** are not single use and fire 2 shots per salvo, but they get a -2 to hit modifier.

-- ATGMs, if not specified otherwise (sometimes these act so different from the "norm" that they deserve a special treatment), work the same as normal ATGMs.
+- **ATGMs**, if not specified otherwise (sometimes these act so different from the "norm" that they deserve a special treatment), work the same as normal ATGMs.

-- Bombs are thrown from the helicopter in the path it travels, according to the following chart, if not specified otherwise (e. g. in case it is somehow guided).
+- **Bombs** are thrown from the helicopter in the path it travels, according to the following chart, if not specified otherwise (e. g. in case it is somehow guided).

 ![helicopter drop image](./ressources/helicopter-bombs.excalidraw.png)